Mitzpe Gevulot Established in Negev

 May 12, 1943

-Although many early Zionist leaders believed the Negev Desert with its sparse population and inexpensive land could be an area of Jewish settlement, most plans for settling the region were abandoned as priority was given to creating contiguous settlement blocs in the coastal plain and valleys in the north of the country.
+Although many early Zionist leaders saw the Negev, with its sparse population and inexpensive land, as an area for Jewish settlement, most plans for the region were abandoned while priority was given to creating contiguous settlement blocs in the coastal plain and the valleys in the north of the country.

-In May 1921, two World Zionist Organization leaders, Arthur Ruppin, head of the Palestine Office, and Akiva Yaakov Ettinger, Director of the Agricultural Settlement Department, submitted a memo on the difficulty of settlement in the Negev.
-In their opinion, the organization lacked the necessary experience for large-scale settlement in the Negev.
+In May 1921, two World Zionist Organization leaders, Arthur Ruppin, the head of the Palestine office, and Akiva Yaakov Ettinger, the director of the agricultural settlement department, submitted a memo on the difficulty of Negev settlement.
+In their opinion, the organization lacked the experience for large-scale settlement in the desert region.

-In the mid-1930s, settling the Negev became a priority once again.
-Anticipating the partition of Palestine, Zionist leaders did not want to lose the Negev Desert as part of the future Jewish State.
-They were particularly eager to maintain access to the Gulf of Aqaba at Palestine’s Southern tip.
+In the mid-1930s, settling the Negev became a priority again.
+Anticipating the partition of Palestine, Zionist leaders did not want to lose the Negev as part of the future Jewish state.
+They were particularly eager to maintain access to the Gulf of Aqaba at the country’s Southern tip.
 Beginning in 1939, the Jewish National Fund increased the purchase of land in the Negev, and the settlement department of the Zionist Organization investigated the region’s agricultural potential.